DannyBoyNYC/6-D3-radar-chart/readme.md

 </div>
 ```

-Let's also add our tooltip styles in our styles.css file, remembering to hide our tooltip and to give our wrapper a position to create a new context.
+Add tooltip styles to `styles.css` file, remembering to hide our tooltip and to give our wrapper a position to create a new context.

 ```css
 .wrapper {